-Figure 3 - Substation Communications
+Figure 3 - Substation communications

-26 12 00 High Voltage Transformers
+26 12 00 High-voltage transformers

-- 1. Liquid filled transformers are the preferred installation type at the university. - 2.
-All transformers shall be three-phase with Delta primary and Wye secondary, with the XO bushing accessible. - 3.
-All transformers shall have an efficiency greater than 99.3% when operating at full load. - 4.
+- 1. Liquid filled transformers are the preferred installation type at the University. - 2.
+All transformers shall be three-phase with Delta primary and Wye secondary, with the XO bushing accessible. - Transformers shall meet the efficiency requirements outlined in the current version of O. Reg.
+509/18. - 4.
 All transformer impedances shall be between 4% and 6%, including all tolerances. - 5.
 All transformers shall have five off-load full kVA rated primary taps, at 95%, 97.5%, 100%, 102.5% and 105% nominal voltage. - 6.
-All transformers shall have a basic impulse insulation (BIL) level of 95 kV. - 7.
-All transformers shall come complete with the following standard accessories: - Two frame/tank grounding studs for No. 4/0 AWG conductor in diagonally opposite positions. - Lifting eyes, welded bottom corner jacking steps, and provisions for skidding. - Analog 4-20mA winding temperature sensors with winding temperature alarm contacts. - 8.
+All transformers shall have a basic primary impulse insulation (BIL) level of 95 kV or greater. - 7.
+All transformers shall come complete with the following standard accessories: - a.
+Two frame/tank grounding studs for No. 4/0 AWG conductor in diagonally opposite positions. - b.
+Lifting eyes, welded bottom corner jacking steps, and provisions for skidding. - c.
+Analog 4-20mA winding temperature sensors with winding temperature alarm contacts. - 8.
 All alarm contacts shall be rated to make, break, and withstand up to 125VDC/AC and 5A continuously. - 9.
-A NEMA 3R or higher control panel shall be mounted on the side of the transformer and shall house the following: - .1 Terminations for all contacts and signals associated with the transformer destined for remote locations. - .2 Hand/Off/Auto switch for fan testing. - .3 Any visual or audible local alarms.
+A NEMA 3R or higher padlock-compatible control panel shall be mounted on the side of the transformer and shall house the following: - a.
+Terminations for all contacts and signals associated with the transformer destined for remote locations. - b.
+Hand/Off/Auto switch for fan testing. - c.
+Any visual or audible local alarms.

-26 12 13 Liquid-Filled, High Voltage Transformers
+26 12 13 Liquid-filled, high-voltage transformers

-- 1. Insulating liquid shall be silicone oil or FR3. - 2.
-Cooling type shall be LNAN-LNAF 55/65 degree rated. - 3.
-Transformers shall have a single secondary voltage winding. - 4.
+- 1. Insulating liquid shall be silicone oil or FR3. - Cooling type shall be LNAN-LNAF 55/65 degree rated. - Transformers shall have a single secondary voltage winding. - 4.
 Transformers located on roofs shall be fully enclosed within a walk-in enclosure and adequately ventilated.

 - 5. Transformers shall have a concrete cast-in-place dyke, with perimeter and height sized to contain the total liquid volume of the transformer in the event of a transformer leak.
-Waterproofing of the containment area and dykes shall be non-conductive and compatible with the transformer liquid.

-- 6. Transformers shall be complete with all standard accessories, including, but not limited to, the following:

-- Off load circuit tap changer operable from ground level by a single external wheel, with provision for padlocking in any position

-- Tap position indicator

-- High internal tank pressure relief device

-- Hermetically sealed dial type oil temperature thermometer, three stages: fan start, alarm and trip contacts

-- Analog 4-20mA oil temperature sensor

-- Liquid level gauge with alarm contact

-- Bottom drain valve and sampling port

-- Sudden gas pressure relay with trip and alarm contacts, rated for the equipment providing isolation

-- Pressure relief device

-- Hand/Off/Auto selector switch for fans

-- 7. The control panel shall have the following alarm contacts as shown in Table 6 Alarm Contacts for Liquid-Filled Transformers.
-Where:
+Waterproofing of the containment area and dykes shall be non-conductive and compatible with the transformer liquid. - 6.
+Transformers shall be complete with all standard accessories, including, but not limited to, the following: - Off load circuit tap changer operable from ground level by a single external wheel, with provision for padlocking in any position - Tap position indicator - Top mounted internal tank pressure relief device with trip contacts, rated for the equipment providing isolation.
+Pressure relief device must be equipped with a downward directing protective cap to prevent widespread oil spray in the event of activation - Hermetically sealed dial type oil temperature thermometer, three stages: fan start, alarm and trip contacts - Analog 4-20mA oil temperature sensor - Liquid level gauge with alarm and trip contacts, rated for the equipment providing isolation - Bottom drain valve and sampling port - Sudden gas pressure relay with trip and alarm contacts, rated for the equipment providing isolation - Hand/Off/Auto selector switch for fans - The control panel shall have the following alarm contacts as shown in Table 7 Discrete alarm contacts for liquid-filled transformers.
+Where: LOCAL indicates control panel audible and/or visual alarm, which will remain active until acknowledged.